-- List the three stages of the model for treating infidelity.
+- Characterize the three stages of Dr. Douglas Snyder’s model for treating infidelity

-- Identify two interventions behavioral health providers can use with military couples to contain the emotional turmoil following the discovery or disclosure of an affair.
+- Explore two interventions behavioral health providers can use with military couples to contain emotional turmoil following discovery or disclosure of an affair

 Military and Veteran Couples: Elements of the Assessment Process